RWinning/kerntaak-3/wp-content/themes/nirvana/readme.txt

 Author: Cryout Creations
 Requires at least: 4.0
 Tested up to: 4.6
-Stable tag: 1.2.7
+Stable tag: 1.2.6
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
 Donate link: https://www.cryoutcreations.eu/donate/

 Imagine a land of infinite beauty and overwhelming magnificence.
 Imagine seas of freedom and oceans of peace joining together with splashing waves of pure love.
-Imagine high mountains of hope, hills of reason and deep valleys of knowledge ï¿½ all covered with dense forests of complete calm.
+Imagine high mountains of hope, hills of reason and deep valleys of knowledge – all covered with dense forests of complete calm.
 In this mystic land, under a spotless sky of clarity and a bright, cleansing sun you will find Nirvana.
 The search is finally over; you can now rest, relax and take a deep breath.

 Nirvana will do the rest with a framework of over 200 settings in a user-friendly interface, a very effective responsive design, easy to use typography equipped with Google fonts, all post formats, 8 page templates (magazine and blog layouts included), 12 widget areas and a presentation page complete with an editable slider and columns.